 We’re cat freaks as much as we’re art freaks.
-I proudly claim the title of First Crazy Male Cat Lady.
-And missing our own two cats, Billy and George, might have influenced us unduly, but it seemed like Amsterdam was the most cat friendly city we visited.
+And missing our own two cats, Billy and George, kept them in our thoughts and conversations.

 Like I said, missing Billy and George might have made us borderline psychotic, but if not crazy for cats, what insanity is more worthy?

 We went on to create a sequel together, Travels with George: New York.
-It all started with the happy cats roaming around Amsterdam.
+But it all started with our happy, imaginary cats roaming around Amsterdam.

 Also from Assorted Ideas, Large & Small